 Experiences such as going into Number 10, meeting with chief economist at IMF, and talks by famous economists.

 Very bureaucratic, understand now why nothing in the government ever gets done someone always has to get clearance from the person above.

 I applied online.
-The process took 2+ months – interviewed at HM Treasury (London, England (UK)) in July 2014.
+The process took 4+ months.
+I interviewed at HM Treasury (London, England (UK)) in January 2017.